 Tips for choosing an eCommerce platform for your online store

 What tools do you need for your eCommerce business?
 When you’re learning how to build an eCommerce site, map out your destination and how an eCommerce platform can serve as the path.
 Using an eCommerce platform for your business is like hiring an employee that will perform all your behind-the-scenes tasks effortlessly.
 Ecommerce platforms can assist your business with:

 - Automating sales pricing

-- Customizing (mobile apps, add ons, etc.)
+- Customization (mobile apps, add ons, etc.)

-- Built-in Social Integration (Facebook, Instagram, and Pinterest)
+- Built-in social integration (Facebook, Instagram, and Pinterest)

 Do you see the difference?